15 advantages of setting up a limited company in 2026 (UK guide)

 However, there are some advantages to securing financing as a limited company rather than as a sole trader.

-9. Shareholders
+9. Shareholders own the company

 If your limited company has more than one shareholder, you should create a shareholder agreement outlining your duties and responsibilities.